deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 # 4. Argo Apps Deployment

-Time to play with ArgoCD!
+Time to play with Argo CD!

 Let's deploy the [Kube-Prometheus-Stack](https://github.com/prometheus-community/helm-charts/blob/c16dc809e4f8fce9eee4e5093c59a08008c9dcb3/charts/kube-prometheus-stack/values.yaml) since we will need it to monitor the nodes.

-A complete example is written in `argo/monitoring/`, but we will start from scratch to learn the process of writing an argo application.
+A complete example is written in `argo/monitoring/`, but we will start from scratch to learn the process of writing an Argo CD application.

 Start by creating the `argo/my-monitoring` directory, this will be our working directory.

-Some object shouldn't be handled by ArgoCD, such as volumes, secrets and namespaces.
-These object must be created before the deployment of an Argo application.
+Some objects shouldn't be handled by Argo CD, such as volumes, secrets and namespaces.
+These objects must be created before the deployment of an Argo application.

 ## 1. Namespace and AppProject